You are here

-The annual Conference of the Italian Standing Group on International Relations is a two-day session that brings together scholars, researchers and PhD students from Italian academia to discuss issues related to global politics, European Studies, foreign policy, regional dynamics and international theory.
+The annual Conference of the Italian Standing Group on International Relations is a three-day session that brings together scholars, researchers and PhD students from Italian academia to discuss issues related to global politics, European Studies, foreign policy, regional dynamics and international theory.
 The 2019 Conference will be held for the seventh time in Trento.
 The event is sponsored by the School of International Studies of the University of Trento and co-organized by IP Lab.

 The annual SGRI Conference is an opportunity for scholars throughout Italy to come together and discuss topics that are relevant to international relations.